Last Updated on April 27, 2022 by Paul Guzman

 One can easily tell if the roots are before or past their prime, depending on the root to soil ratio.
-If there are a ridiculous amount of roots with little soil, or a bunch of soil with few roots, you should not buy that plant.
+If there are a ridiculous number of roots with little soil, or a bunch of soil with few roots, you should not buy that plant.

 If you find any abnormalities with the plant, whether it be the shape of the roots or any irregular features with the leaves, you should ask the nursery employees.
 While usually, these things can be the sign of an unhealthy plant, occasionally there will be a logical explanation for it.